 The arts community in Seattle has grown immensely since my days in college.
 At one time, I could go to an opening and know everyone there.
 Now, I may not know anyone.

 There was a renaissance in the arts here in Seattle about the 1980’s.
 Dance, theatre, visual arts, film, and music were flourishing.
-Because of this, the ceramic scene has also been a part of that growth, as the UW ceramic program was influential in stimulating interest and graduated a number of successful clay artists in their program.
+Because of this, the ceramic scene has also been a part of that growth.
+The UW ceramic program was also influential in stimulating interest and graduated a number of successful clay artists in their program.

-How have you stayed connected with the ceramics community and other arts communities?
+How have you stayed connected with the national ceramics community and other arts communities?

-I am assuming you mean on a national level.
-Since I left school, I have always been actively showing my work in local galleries in the midwest, northwest, and nationally.
-Competitive shows were available at the time, and eventually after initial exposure to my work, invitational shows were offered, and later lectures on my work.
+Since I left school, I have been actively showing my work in galleries in the midwest, northwest, and nationally.
+Initially I participated in competitive shows and then invitational shows were offered.
 Rejections are sure to come, but that is a big part of being an artist.
 Rejection is not for the weak.

 For years, painting and sculpture galleries did not accept or recognize ceramics as a legitimate media to make art.
 But that has been changing.
 There is now more acceptance of clay media.